Introduction

 Coronavirus required us to work in new ways.
 Many staff volunteered to be redeployed to other roles across the Trust and we rolled out new technology at speed to allow our staff to work from home, including holding virtual clinics with patients—one of several successful new ways of working that we will continue to use going forward.

-As the Trust returns to business as usual, our Council of Governors’ purpose is to represent the people in their local communities and ensure their needs and views are taken into account.
-The Council of Governors is responsible for appointing Trust non-executive directors and the chair of the board, reviewing plans and keeping an eye on services at the Trust.
+Our Council of Governors’ purpose is to represent the people in their local communities and ensure their needs and views are taken into account.
+The Council of Governors is responsible for appointing Trust non-executive directors and the chair of the board, reviewing plans and keeping an eye our services.

 Governance in a Foundation Trust